-Amaya al-Orzza and Rachel Hallowell, 'Suppression of Resistance' (BADIL, December 2016) 11.
+291 Amaya al-Orzza and Rachel Hallowell, 'Suppression of Resistance' (BADIL, December 2016) 11.

-Patrick Wolfe, Settler Colonialism and the Transformation of Anthropology (Cassell, 1999) 1.
+292 Patrick Wolfe, Settler Colonialism and the Transformation of Anthropology (Cassell, 1999) 1.

-Fiona Bateman and Lionel Pilkington (eds), Studies in Settler Colonialism: Politics, Identity and Culture (Palgrave Macmillan, 2011) 2.
+293 Fiona Bateman and Lionel Pilkington (eds), Studies in Settler Colonialism: Politics, Identity and Culture (Palgrave Macmillan, 2011) 2.

-Fayez Sayegh, 'Zionist Colonialism in Palestine (1965)' 2 Settler Colonial Studies, 206, 208.
+294 Fayez Sayegh, 'Zionist Colonialism in Palestine (1965)' 2 Settler Colonial Studies, 206, 208.

-Montevideo Convention on the Rights and Duties of States (adopted 26 December 1933, entry into force 26 December 1934) 165 LNTS 20, Article 1.
+296 Montevideo Convention on the Rights and Duties of States (adopted 26 December 1933, entry into force 26 December 1934) 165 LNTS 20, Article 1.

-Palestinian villages, expelling their population, rendering 80 percent of the Palestinian people refugees and internally displaced persons, within their own country.
-The newly recognised State of Israel entrenched into its laws, policies and practices, the Zionist ideology of transferring and replacing the indigenous Palestinian people, including by denying the majority of the Palestinian people it displaced their right to return.
-In 1967, Israel occupied the Palestinian territory, furthering the fragmentation of the Palestinian people geographically, socially and politically; while also effectively dominating them and suppressing their resistance, ultimately denying their right to self-determination.
+Palestinian villages, expelling their population, rendering 80 percent of the Palestinian people refugees and internally displaced persons, within their own country.297 The newly recognised State of Israel entrenched into its laws, policies and practices, the Zionist ideology of transferring and replacing the indigenous Palestinian people, including by denying the majority of the Palestinian people it displaced their right to return.298 In 1967, Israel occupied the West Bank, including East Jerusalem, and the Gaza Strip, furthering the fragmentation of the Palestinian people geographically, socially and politically; while also effectively dominating them and suppressing their resistance, ultimately denying their right to self-determination.

 Having outlined the context of settler colonialism in Palestine, one can now address the Palestinian people's right to resist.
 The legitimacy of resistance by all means, of people under colonial domination in pursuit of their right to self-determination and liberation, is enshrined in international law.
-The Palestinian people's right to self-determination has been recognised since the adoption of the Covenant of the League of Nations.
-However, Zionist-British collusion obstructed the realisation of the inalienable right to self-determination of the Palestinian people.
-By 1945, the principle of self-determination to non-self-governing nations was enshrined as a principle of international law, in the UN Charter.
+The Palestinian people's right to self-determination has been recognised since the adoption of the Covenant of the League of Nations.299 However, Zionist-British collusion obstructed the realisation of the inalienable right to self-determination of the Palestinian people.300 By 1945, the principle of self-determination to non-self-governing nations was enshrined as a principle of international law, in the UN Charter.301